POV has been on my mind a lot this year. I switched back to third person

 do you prefer as a writer or as a reader?
 Is your writing style in terms of POV the

-same as the books you enjoy the most, or is it different?
-Thank you for reading
+same as the books you enjoy reading the most, or is it different?
+Thank you for visiting my blog today!

 Post a Comment